Reporting on an international or a pilot activity grant received until 2025

 Final report

-• Two months after the end of the last activity of the WP, you will have to complete a detailed financial report of all the activities (including those you reported in the interim report).
+• Two months after the end of the last activity of the WP, you have to complete a detailed financial report of all the activities (including those you reported in the interim report).

 • An overall reflection and evaluation about the work plan as a whole.
 The aim is to have a critical overview.
 Here are examples of the questions you should ask yourself: